-There are increasing numbers of vehicles on UK roads, so we need to improve the quality of our road network, reduce congestion, make sure that traffic signs give road users the information they need to use roads safely and efficiently, and ensure that local parking enforcement is fair and effective.
+There are increasing numbers of vehicles on UK roads.
+We need to improve the quality of our road network and reduce congestion and disruptions to journeys for road users.
+We also need to make sure that traffic signs give road users the information they need to use roads safely and efficiently, and ensure that local parking enforcement is fair and effective.

 Managing and improving the road network

 The road network has suffered from a lack of investment for too long.
-This has worsened the experience of motorists and damaged the UK’s ability to compete.
+This has worsened the experience of road users and damaged the UK’s ability to compete.
+The government’s aim is to create a national road network fit for the 21st century, which gives road users the best possible quality of service and supports broader economic, environmental and safety goals.

-- transform the Highways Agency into a publicly-owned corporation, to deliver a better service to road users, more efficiently
+- transform the Highways Agency into a government-owned strategic highways company, with the independence to run the roads on a day-to-day basis more effectively and provide a better service to road users

 To make sure road signs, traffic signals and road markings continue to give road users the information they need we are: